CSE 271: User Interface Design: Social and Technical

 across pages; any differences in conventions for using such devices should

 meaningful and consistent.
 If doing all this seems to get even a little

 complex, write an explicit style sheet.
 Detailed style guidelines are

 absolutely necessary for large projects.

-- Don't get too cute or too clever - this often irritates users, and is
+- Don't get too cute or too clever - this often irritates users.

 To CSE 271 homepage